Teams Rematch 2010 C-USA Championship Game

 Football drops season opener at Baylor

 Dan Morrison is in his seventh season at SMU after spending nine seasons as quarterbacks coach for Hawaii.
-Along with June Jones, Morrison has brought the Run & Shoot to Dallas.

 The 2013 season saw Garrett Gilbert on pace to set numerous records, but the senior QB suffered an injury and missed the final two games of the year.
 Following the season, though, Gilbert was selected by the St. Louis Rams in the NFL Draft.